 - Headaches and back pain are both common in those with depression.
 Migraine sufferers and those with chronic pain can find that being depressed makes their symptoms worse.

-- Chest pain is another physical symptom associated with depression.
+- Chest pain is another physical symptom associated with depression or Borderline Personality Disorder.
 However, it is vital that any chest pain is investigated immediately to rule out any serious condition such as a heart problem.

 - Problems with digestion can result in diarrhoea, constipation or alternating between the two.
 Nausea or sickness can also be a problem.
 Some people with depression find they lose their appetite, others ‘comfort eat’ craving starchy and/or sweet foods with a resultant weight gain.